 Shapes are an important element of foundation plantings, and it's good to mix them, says Garden Gate.
 A variety of common shapes, such as rounded, columnar, horizontal and pyramidal, provides balance and is preferable to an overuse of one in particular, which usually looks strange.
 You can also use weeping plants to draw attention away from a defect higher up on the house, such as an old roof or a misplaced window.
 Some examples you can use in most USDA hardiness zones include:

-- Emerald green arborvitae (Thuja occidentalis 'Emerald'), hardy in zones 4 through 8, grows 12 to 15 feet in height and only 3 to 4 feet wide.
+- Emerald green arborvitae (Thuja occidentalis 'Smaragd'), hardy in zones 2 through 7, grows 12 to 15 feet in height and only 3 to 4 feet wide.

-- Ginko (Ginkgo biloba 'Princeton Sentry') grows in full sun in zones 4 to 8, and with a mature height of 15 to 40 feet and a width of 15 to 20 feet, it is a great shade-giving accent for the corners of flower beds.
+- Ginkgo (Ginkgo biloba 'Princeton Sentry') grows in full sun in zones 3 to 8, and with a mature height of 40 to 50 feet and a width of 20 to 30 feet, it is a great shade-giving accent for the corners of flower beds.

-- Dwarf Alberta spruce (Picea glauca albertina 'Conica') is an evergreen shrub that grows 6 to 8 feet tall and 3 to 5 feet wide in full sun or partial shade in zones 3 to 8.
+- Dwarf Alberta spruce (Picea glauca 'Conica') is a slow-growing evergreen shrub that grows 10 to 12 feet tall in 30 years and 3 to 5 feet wide in full sun or partial shade in zones 3 to 7.

-- Capitata yew (Taxus cuspidata 'Capitata') has dark-green needles and can grow very large, with a height of 25 feet and a width of 15 feet, or very small, with a height and width of only 3 and 2 feet respectively.
-It grows in zones 4 to 8.
+- Japanese yew (Taxus cuspidata 'Capitata') has dark-green needles and can grow very large, with a height of 25 feet and a width of 10 feet.
+It grows in zones 4 to 7.

-- Norway spruce (Picea abies 'Pendula') grows only about 10 feet tall and 10 feet wide and has drooping, dark-green needles.
-Hardy in zones 3 to 8, it prefers full sun.
+- Weeping Norway spruce (Picea abies 'Pendula') grows about 15 feet tall and 15 feet wide and has drooping, dark-green needles.
+Hardy in zones 3 to 7, it prefers full sun.

-- American wisteria (Wisteria frutescens) is a climbing vine that needs a trellis on which to grow.
-It's hardy in zones 4 to 9 and adds color to your landscape in spring with its purple-blue flowers.
+- American wisteria (Wisteria frutescens) is a native climbing vine that needs a trellis on which to grow, because it may reach a height of 40 feet.
+It's hardy in zones 5 to 9 and adds color to your landscape in spring with its purple-blue flowers.

 Add Some Color

 Many people confine their choices to evergreens because they keep their foliage year-round, but if you do that, you miss out on the coloration and interest of deciduous shrubs and perennials.
-It isn't wise to overdo coloration, though, because the last thing anyone wants to look at is a barren landscape in the middle of winter.
 A good rule of thumb is to plant 50 percent evergreens to provide a structure along with 25 percent deciduous shrubs and 25 percent perennials for color.
 Layering plantings with taller evergreen shrubs in the back guarantees year-round coverage while providing seasonal splashes of pizzazz.

 Trees are best for accenting the corners of the garden, and as a rule, they shouldn't be too close to the house to avoid problems with roots.
 Some colorful candidates that add curb appeal include:

-- Eastern redbud (Cercis canadensis, zones 4 to 9), which literally glows with pink coloration in spring.
+- Eastern redbud (Cercis canadensis, zones 4 to 9), which literally glows with pink coloration in spring from the flowers that appear before the foliage.

 - Japanese maple (Acer palmatum, zones 5 to 8), which adorns the yard with bright-red foliage in autumn and makes a perfect companion to evergreen shrubs.